Teaching Models to Teach Themselves: Reasoning at the Edge of Learnability: Related Work

+\paragraph{Curriculum Learning in RL.} Automated curriculum design has a long history \citep{bengio2009curriculum,Graves2017automatedcurriculum,Navekar2020curriculum,parashar2025curriculumreinforcementlearningeasy} focusing on \emph{reordering} or \emph{selecting} existing data to enable or accelerate learning, or, in the context of RL, to help agents acquire complex behaviors by first mastering simpler tasks.
+For LLM training, curricula are applied over curated prompts or problem categories, using proxy signals such as gradient norms or advantage/difficulty estimates to guide selection ~\citep{kimiteam2025kimi,dennis2020paired,wen2025lightr1,yu2025dapo,bae2025onlinedifficultyfilteringreasoning,chen2025sec,jiang2025ADO}.
+By contrast, our goal is not to arrange data but to {\em self-generate tasks} to elicit learning on a fixed, verifiable hard dataset where standard RLVR fails.

+Another line of work instead generates a distribution of environments suitable for agent capabilities \citep{dennis2020paired,racaniere2020settersolver,Jiang2020PrioritizedLR,jiang2021ued}.
+These works find that unconstrained objectives (e.g., minimax adversarial objectives) lead to degenerate curricula, instead optimizing regret or learning potential.
+We diverge by grounding rewards in student progress on a fixed target set.

-Yet the use of proxy rewards is often not merely a design preference but a pragmatic simplification, especially in teacher-student self-play setups: it avoids facing an explicit inner-loop–outer-loop bilevel optimization problem—an appealing but challenging objective where the output of one optimization (in this instance the optimization of the student trained with RLVF on the teacher's question-answer pairs) is fed into another optimization loop (the performance improvement of the student on the hard dataset).
-Such bilevel optimization appears in meta-learning \citep{Finn17maml,nichol2018firstordermetalearningalgorithms}, hyperparameter learning \citep{maclaurin2015hyperopt} and - partially inspiring our work - in dataset distillation, where an outer loop optimizes a generally small dataset that allows an inner training loop to achieve good target performance \citep{wang2018dataset, deng2022remember,feng2024embarrassingly}.
-In general, such approaches become intractable, as the inner loop involves a multi-step computation with a large number of steps, which requires backpropagation through time (BPTT), unrolling the inner loop and taking meta-gradients.
-Our approach, however, avoids the need to unroll the inner loop thanks to the use of RLOO in the outer loop, using the performance improvement of the student as the reward to reinforce question-answer sets.
+\paragraph{Intrinsic Rewards versus Bilevel Optimization.} Various intrinsic rewards have been studied across robotics, simulation, and task-agnostic settings for curricula generation and exploration \cite{Schmidhuber1991APF,pathak2017curiosity,pmlr-v97-colas19a,NEURIPS2019_b6f97e6f,colasAutotelic,sancaktarRegularity}.
+In self-play, the use of proxy rewards is often not merely a design preference but a pragmatic simplification.
+It avoids facing an explicit bilevel optimization problem: an appealing but challenging objective where the output of one optimization (in this instance the optimization of the student trained with RLVR on the teacher's question-answer pairs) is fed into another optimization loop (the performance improvement of the student on the hard dataset).
+Such bilevel optimization appears in meta-learning \citep{Finn17maml,nichol2018firstordermetalearningalgorithms}, hyperparameter learning \citep{maclaurin2015hyperopt} and---partially inspiring our work---in dataset distillation, where an outer loop optimizes a small dataset for an inner training loop to achieve good target performance \citep{wang2018dataset, deng2022remember,feng2024embarrassingly}.
+In general, such approaches become intractable, as the inner loop involves a multi-step computation with a large number of steps, requiring backpropagation through time (BPTT), unrolling the inner loop and taking meta-gradients.
+Our approach avoids the need to unroll the inner loop thanks to the use of RLOO in the outer loop, using the performance improvement of the student as the reward to reinforce question-answer sets.
 This is the first instance of ``double meta-RL loop'' we are aware of in the context of self-play for LLMs.